-A student who has never used VA educational benefits should apply for benefits at https://www.vets.gov/education/apply/.
-A Certificate of Eligibility from the VA will be mailed to the student approximately 6-8 weeks after the application has been processed.
-The student should then forward a copy of the Certificate to Financial Services.
+A Certificate of Eligibility from the VA will be mailed to the student approximately 30 days after the application has been processed.
+The student should then forward a copy of the Certificate to the Military Education Liaison gbeechum@mbts.edu in Financial Services.
 The VA will notify the student in writing if the student is not eligible for benefits.

 Once the student is granted benefits and has received a Certificate of Eligibility, the student should enroll in class as a fully-admitted, degree-seeking student.
-The student must notify Financial Services any time he/she has a change in enrollment.
+The student must notify Military Education Liaison gbeechum@mbts.edu any time he/she has a change in enrollment.
+Use the MBTS VA Education Benefits Request form at the following link: